remult/remult/docs-md/30-Adding the Products Entity.md

 ```

 Let's review:
-1. We've added a `Products` class that extends the `IdEntity` class from `radweb`.
+1. We've added a `Products` class that extends the `IdEntity` class from `@remult/core`.
 This will create an `Entity` that will have an `id` column that is unique, and anything else we would like to add to it.
 2. On line 5 we've defined a `name` column (the product name)
 3. On line 7 we've called the `super` class's constructor and defined:
    1. Line 8 - the `name` for our `API`